systemlibrary/systemlibrary-common-framework/README.md

 - &gt;= .NET 8

 ## Latest Release Notes
-- 8.0.0.27
+- 8.0.0.28
-- ResponseCache middleware added if option "UseResponseCache" is set (fix)
+- OutputCachePolicies added through CachePolicy enum (feature)
+- Client: proxy is set to null to shave off a few ms (optimization)

 #### Version history
 - View git history of this file if interested